-Management Action omplian applicabl Observations / Findings / Comments Yes No N/A 5.1 Weak Acid Dissociable Cyanide levels on the TSF will be managed in accordance with the TGM International Cyanide Management Code Certification. Х TGM was initially certified under the Cyanide Code in August 2017 with recertification completed in November 2020 and November 2023.
-5.2 TSF freeboard design intended to contain a probable maximum precipitation (PMP) event X The TSF design allows for a total freeboard of at least 500 mm.
+Compliance (X in applicable box) Management Action N/A Observations / Findings / Comments 5.1 Weak Acid Dissociable Cyanide levels on the TSF will be managed in accordance with the TGM International Cyanide Management Code Certification. Х TGM was initially certified under the Cyanide Code in August 2017 with recertification completed in November 2020 and November 2023.
+5.2 TSF freeboard design intended to contain a probable maximum precipitation (PMP) event Х The TSF design allows for a total freeboard of at least 500 mm.
 During the reporting period, the total stormwater storage within the TSF remained greater than the Probable Maximum Precipitation (PMP) event, satisfying the requirement of this commitment.
-5.3 No loss of conservation significant fauna when WAD CN exceeds 50 mg/L at the decant pond. х TSF inspections are carried out twice daily by trained and dedicated TSF Operators, with quarterly inspections and audits completed by Donato Environmental Services.
-The TSF decant water ranged between 0.02 and 22.9 mg/L with an average WAD CN level of 8.48 mg/L for the reporting period, with no exceedances.
+5.3 No loss of conservation significant fauna when WAD CN exceeds 50 mg/L at the decant pond. Х TSF inspections are carried out twice daily by trained and dedicated TSF Operators, with quarterly inspections and audits completed by Donato Environmental Services.
+The TSF decant water ranged between 0.006 and 12.0 mg/L with an average WAD CN level of 5.33 mg/L for the reporting period.
+Three exceedances (>50 ppm) were recorded in the reporting period.
+These incidents were reported into ISIMS (#80015, #80716 and #82176).
 5.4 Installation and maintenance of decoy fauna ponds to deter fauna use of the TSF decant pond Х 6 decoy fauna ponds are established to the west and north of the TSF.
 These are all monitored physically at a minimum once per week and have motion sensor cameras mounted overlooking the ponds which are checked once per month by the Environment Team.
 5.5 No uncontrolled releases of tailings outside the containment areas. Х No uncontrolled releases of tailings occurred outside of containment areas during the reporting period.
-5.6 Fauna trapped in tailings are rescued where safe to do so or recorded as mortalities Х Two bird deaths at the TSF were recorded as mortalities in the AGA Event Management System INX InControl during the reporting period.
-All deaths were investigated and deemed not due to cyanosis by Donato Environmental Services.
-6 0 0 100 % 6 1 6 100 /0
+5.6 Fauna trapped in tailings are rescued where safe to do so or recorded as mortalities Х One bird death at the TSF was recorded as mortalities in the AGA Event Management System ISIMS (#80038) during the reporting period.
+This death was investigated by Donato Environmental Services and deemed not to be caused by cyanosis.
+6 0 0 100 % 1 6 6